Montessori Kitchen Design & Setup: Empowering Little Chefs

 Through pretend cooking and engaging with various kitchen tools, kids develop cognitive, fine motor, and social abilities while enjoying endless hours of fun and educational play.

-Open-Ended Play, a hallmark of Montessori play kitchens, empowers children to explore and create freely without predefined outcomes.
+Open Ended Play, a hallmark of a Montessori toy kitchen, empowers children to explore and create freely without predefined outcomes.

 A Montessori Weaning Chair